 On April 8, 2016, the District entered into a reimbursement agreement with HEB Grocery Company, LP ("HEB") to reimburse costs to design and construct public improvements to Magnolia Circle and traffic signal upgrades, as well as any associated administration costs.
 In accordance with the agreement, the amount reimbursable to HEB is not to exceed \$685,000.
 The District reimburses HEB from sales tax revenue generated from HEB's store.
 See Note 10.
-During the current fiscal year, the actual costs to be reimbursed were determined to be \$674,752.
-The District has paid a total of \$590,492 to HEB, of which, \$290,348 was paid to HEB during the current fiscal year.
+Actual costs to be reimbursed were determined to be \$674,752.
+The District has repaid the total of \$674,752 to HEB, of which, \$84,260 was paid to HEB during the current fiscal year.

 On September 9, 2016, the District entered into a reimbursement agreement with Regency Centers, Inc. ("Regency") to reimburse costs to design and construct water, sanitary sewer, and drainage improvements and road improvements to serve Research Forest Drive between Egypt Lane and FM 2978, as well as associated administration costs.
 In accordance with the Service Plan, the amount reimbursable to Regency included advanced funds for the project, as verified by the District's auditor plus interest costs limited to five years at a 5% interest rate approved by the Board of Directors.
 The District's auditor prepared a report dated September 9, 2016, which reflects a total amount of \$3,865,297.
 The District levies a special assessment on an annual basis on the Regency Property as defined in the Service Plan.
 See Note 10.
 The assessments will fund the amount reimbursable to Regency until reimbursed in full.
 The District began reimbursing Regency in 2016 from the net assessment proceeds, consisting of the assessment less the cost of collection.
-The District has paid a total of \$1,662,708 to Regency, of which \$274,531 was paid to Regency during the current fiscal year.
+The District has paid a total of \$1,935,577 to Regency, of which \$272,869 was paid to Regency during the current fiscal year.